AH-64D-Apache-Official-Project/AH-64D-Apache-Official-Project.github.io/pages/flightmodel/Helisim.md

 ## Single Engine Sim

 Once the power levers are at fly, each power lever can be manipulated indpendently.
 Beware of your current Tq, as it WILL double, potentially exceeding the Tq limits outlined above.

+## Center of Gravity Shifts

+When deciding your loadouts make sure you have a balanced load on both sides, otherwise the heli will pull to the heavier side! you will have to trim it out if it does.
+Also you need to think about weapons deployment aswell, if you shoot everything off one side but not the other you will become unbalanced.